This post is technically part 2 of what happened on my son’s graduation day.

 That night, I tossed and turned on my empty bed trying to figure out how to help my boy understands our situation.

-The next day, I got to talk with my D. He told me to just try to explain the situation again with A and one day he will eventually wrap his mind around the concept and understand it.
+The next day, I got to talk with Dan.
+He told me to just try to explain the situation again with A and one day he will eventually wrap his mind around the concept and understand it.

-And that’s what I did not long after A got home from his Dad’s house.
-We were in our room, we sat down on the floor and I asked him “A, can I tell you something?” he looked at me straight in the eyes and said “Tell me, Mommy.”
+And that’s what I did not long after Alex got home from his Dad’s house.
+We were in our room, we sat down on the floor and I asked him “Alex, can I tell you something?” he looked at me straight in the eyes and said “Tell me, Mommy.”

 So I told him how Mommy and Daddy now both have different lives, we followed our own happiness and that’s OK.
 That doesn’t mean he have to choose between us.
 I told him he doesn’t need to split himself in two because he can go to Daddy anytime he wants to.